-Password managment is a headache.
+Password management is a headache.
 Secrets management tools like Vault can alleviate this pain with password rotation automation.

 Bad practices abound because password management is so cumbersome:

 Password management is a thorn in the side of many sysadmins.
 Thankfully, Vault is a system that automates away most of the headaches associated with key and password rotation.
 Using built-in tools that you already have installed on your servers (Bash or Powershell), you can automatically generate secure passwords for Linux or Windows servers and store them safely in Vault.